 - The appraiser if there is a question of value

-Plus, an agent knows all the right people around town.
-They have their finger on the market and talk to other agents.
-So they know who is looking for homes and which clients are looking for a home just like yours.
+An experienced agent knows all the right people around town – they have their finger on the market and talk to other agents.
+So, they know who is looking for homes and which clients are looking for a home just like yours.

 2. Marketing Plan

 Selling a home does not happen overnight and it certainly doesn’t happen without a plan.
 Luckily, sellers with an agent don’t have to worry about the marketing plan.
 Agents already know which emails to send and to whom, all the best websites to list homes on, and social media accounts with a local following.
 They also know the right professionals to take photos of your house and create a 3D tour.

 Also, anyone doing a FSBO doesn’t have the built-in audience an agent already has on all of their social media channels.
 Agents have a social media presence where people have come to expect real estate posts and their audience is more likely to be looking to them to buy a home.

 Life can get very busy.
 Between your job, kids, marriage, pets, cooking, and cleaning, sometimes there is hardly enough time in the day for yourself!
 Becoming your own agent on top of that can be overwhelming at best.
 On the other hand, selling homes is an agent’s job.
 They spend at least 8 hours a day (usually many more) with houses on their mind.

 4. For Sale By Owner has Become More and More Difficult

 The paperwork involved in selling and buying a home has increased dramatically as industry disclosures and regulations have become mandatory.
 Selling a home can entail lots of complex legal processes.
 There are many forms and documents to sign and coronavirus has created even more.
 Real estate agents know the ins and outs of all of these forms and can help prevent you from signing your life away.
 Or the worst-case scenario, finding yourself with a lawsuit on your hands.

 5. You Net More Money when Using an Agent